-The LJIC Work Plan Decision Matrix in Appendix A starting on page 6 provides a list of the LJIC's duties, along with options for the level of involvement that the committee members chose to have with each topic.
-The options marked with asterisks result in the following breakdown of committee time, assuming 72 hours of meeting time.
+The LJIC Work Plan Decision Matrix in Appendix A starting on page 6 provides a list of the LJIC's duties, along with options for the level of involvement that the committee members would like to have with each topic.
+The options marked with asterisks would result in the following breakdown of committee time, assuming 72 hours of meeting time.

-Item Description Time Allocation SJR 3 Study Board of Pardons/Parole 30% (21.5 hours) SJR 22 Study Family Law and Alternatives 20% (14.5 hours) Statutory Oversight Agency monitoring, required reports and councils/commissions, rule review, legislation review 25% (18 hours) Other issues determined by committee See Appendix B on pages 9- 10 25% (18 hours)
+Item Description Time Allocation SJR 3 Study Board of Pardons/Parole 30% (21.5 hours) SJR 22 Study Family Law and Alternatives 20% (14.5 hours) Statutory Oversight Agency monitoring, required reports and councils/commissions, rule review, legislation review 25% (18 hours) Other issues determined by committee 25% (18 hours)